-- 3. Mix the master mix thoroughly and dispense appropriate volumes into reaction tubes.
-Mix gently, e.g., by pipetting the master mix up and down a few times. - Add template DNA to the individual tubes containing the master mix.
+- Mix the master mix thoroughly and dispense appropriate volumes into reaction tubes.
+Mix gently (e.g., by pipetting) the master mix up and down a few times. - Add template DNA (0.1-0.5 μg/reaction) to the individual tubes containing the master mix. - Program the thermal cycler according to the manufacturer's instructions.

-- Program the thermal cycler according to the manufacturer's instructions.
-For maximum yield and specificity, temperatures and cycling times should be optimized for each new template target or primer pair. - Place the tubes in the thermal cycler and start the reaction.
+For maximum yield and specificity, temperatures and cycling times should be optimized for each new template target or primer pair.

+- 6. Place the tubes in the thermal cycler and start the reaction. - 7.
+After primer extension, load 5-10 μL of a 50 μL reaction directly on an agarose gel for analysis.